What is the LSAT?

 The Law School Admission Test (LSAT) is required for admission to all American Bar Association-approved law schools.
 It is designed to provide law school admissions committees with a common measure of applicants' aptitude for legal study.

-The test consists of five multiple choice sections, each thirty-five minutes in length:
+The test consists of five multiple choice sections, every thirty-five minutes in length:

 - one reading comprehension section